tfc/tfc.github.io/_posts/2016-06-16-cpp_template_compile_time_brainfuck_interpreter.md

 title: Executing Brainfuck at Compile Time with C++ Templates
 ---

-This article completes a series which aims to explain how to implement a Brainfuck Interpreter, which runs at compile time, because it is a template meta program.
+This article completes a series which aims at explaining how to implement a Brainfuck Interpreter, which runs at compile time, because it is a template meta program.

 > The code in this article depends largely on the code in [the article about type lists]({% post_url 2016-05-08-compile_time_type_lists %}), [the article about character type list transformations]({% post_url 2016-05-14-converting_between_c_strings_and_type_lists %}), and [the article about implementing a turing tape]({% post_url 2016-05-15-turing_tape_with_type_lists %}).
 > There is also [the article about template meta programming 101 things]({% post_url 2016-05-05-template_meta_programming_basics %}).

 ## First Things First: What is Brainfuck?

-Brainfuck is a fun programming language, and was created in 1993 by Urban Müller.
+Brainfuck is a fun programming language and was created in 1993 by Urban Müller.
 [Wikipedia Link](https://en.wikipedia.org/wiki/Brainfuck)

-Brainfuck programs are composed of only 8 operators, and assume to operate on a *Brainfuck Machine*.
+Brainfuck programs are composed of only 8 operators and assume to operate on a *Brainfuck Machine*.
-A Brainfuck machine looks like a Turing machine: It has a cursor which sits on a tape, and the tape consists of infinitely many memory cells.
+A Brainfuck machine looks like a Turing machine: It has a cursor which sits on a tape consisting of infinitely many memory cells.

 |Operator|Meaning|
 |:------:|-------|